Last Updated on

 Plant based vegan chickpea curry is the real deal!

 When it comes to curries granted I love chicken dishes but second in line has to be my favourite plant based protein – chickpeas.
 Let me introduce this hearty chickpea curry.
 One that isn’t too complex and very VERY VERY tasty might I add.

 Finding that herbaceous balance to make an amazing curry

 When cooking with a number of herbs and spices, the key to success is to find that balance of herbs/spices that are complimentary in taste – use too much and the results can be an overpowering taste of curry and the use of too little makes the dish bland.

-In short, this is why balance is essential and the key to this award winning vegan chickpea curry recipe.
+In short, this is why balance is essential and the key to this award winning one pot chickpea curry

 Luckily for you, my lovely readers I have completed all aspects of trial and error.
 All you need to do now is grab what is listed and follow the instructions.

 Yellow curry paste – The curry paste is made by using my Jamaican curry powder and water mixed together.